8.5 Discharge Teaching and Home Adherence

 Care contactReduces delayWritten and verbal contact path

-Applied scenario: a patient is discharged with a pressure injury and a support surface recommendation, but the home bed will not arrive for several days.
-The exam answer should not ignore the gap.
-It should communicate the barrier, coordinate with case management or the receiving team, teach interim pressure-relief actions within the plan, and document the discharge risk.
+Applied scenario — equipment gap.
+A patient is discharged with a pressure injury and a support-surface recommendation, but the home bed will not arrive for several days.
+Do not ignore the gap.
+Communicate the barrier, coordinate with case management or the receiving team, teach interim pressure-relief actions within the plan (repositioning schedule, pillows for floating heels), and document the discharge risk.

-Another scenario: a patient has a venous ulcer dressing plan and ordered compression but says supplies will be mailed next week.
-The WCC-style response checks what supplies are needed now, whether the patient has enough to bridge to the next visit, and who can help obtain them.
+Second scenario — supply gap.
+A patient with a venous ulcer has a dressing plan and ordered compression but says supplies "will be mailed next week."
+Check what is needed now, whether enough supplies exist to bridge to the next visit, and who can help obtain them.
 A plan that cannot be performed is not complete education.

-Home adherence also depends on routine.
+Home adherence depends on fitting care into real life.
 A patient may need to schedule dressing changes around dialysis, work, bathing, caregiver availability, transportation, or medication timing.
-The exam favors realistic planning.
-Saying do this twice daily is weak if the patient cannot identify when and how it will happen.
+"Do this twice daily" is weak if the patient cannot say when and how it will happen.
+Help them name the actual times and the person responsible.

 Use this discharge sequence: